jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/BackendConfiguration.md

 Though most configuration lives in either `Config` or `ThreadConfig`, some configuration lives elsewhere:
 * The [Replay Expanders](REPLAY.md) are configured in-band using (a mode of) the [`REPLAY`](REPLAY.md) instruction.
-* The [MOP Expanders](MOPExpander.md) have separate write-only configuration mapped in to the RISCV address space.
+* The [MOP Expanders](MOPExpander.md) have separate write-only configuration mapped into the RISCV address space.
 * The majority of the configuration for the Vector Unit (SFPU) lives in its `LaneConfig` and `LoadMacroConfig`, which is set in-band using [`SFPCONFIG`](SFPCONFIG.md).
 * A few pieces of packer and unpacker configuration are set exclusively via [TDMA-RISC](../TDMA-RISC.md).
 * Packers and unpackers make use of [ADCs](ADCs.md), which are technically auto-incrementable addressing counters rather than configuration, but similarly act as implicit state used by an instruction.